 - Forest of Dean Air Quality Annual Status Report 2016

 - Forest of Dean Air Quality Annual Status Report 2017

 For more general information about the national air quality strategy please: visit the Defra website

-For more information contact the Environmental Protection and Licensing Team:
+For more information contact the Environmental & Regulatory Services (ERS):